sofathitesh/doconce/doc/demos/manual/manual.rst

 ``newcommands_replace.tex`` (see the section `Macros (Newcommands)`_).
 If these files are present, they are included in the LaTeX document so that your commands are defined.

+An option ``--latex-printed`` makes some adjustments for documents aimed at being printed.
+For example, links to web resources are associated with a footnote listing the complete web address (URL).

 *Step 2.* Run ``ptex2tex`` (if you have it) to make a standard LaTeX file::